nalucasucsc/stat155/Project 2/readme.md

 # Project 2
 ---
 # Research Question:
-How has union membership changed across different industries and demographics from 1977 to 2024?
+How has union membership differs bewteen gender, sector, industry, and education from 1977 to 2024?

 ---
 # Analysis Objective